ekartashov/roo-conport-modes/docs/frameworks/kse-architecture.md

 ## Implementation Notes

-- KSE implements consistent error handling patterns with other Phase 4 components
+- KSE implements consistent error handling patterns with other autonomous frameworks
 - All synthesis operations maintain complete traceability and explainability
 - Performance considerations are addressed through selective synthesis and caching of frequently used combinations
 - Extensive validation ensures knowledge integrity throughout the synthesis process